DANCES AND DANCE WORKSHOPS 2018

 8:00pm – 11:00pm WELCOME DANCE – MAIN HALL

 With the incredible Gaidhealtachd Ceilidh Band.
-Fresh from their week-long festival in Whangarei Heads, they bring their callers as well.
-Great stuff!
+Fresh from their week-long festival in Whangarei Heads, this dance makes for a great warm up to the weekend!

 11am – 12pm SCOTTISH DANCE – MAIN HALL

-A return of the popular Scottish workshop of country and ceilidh (less formal party) dancing.
+With Katharine Hoskyn.
+A return of the popular Scottish workshop of country and ceilidh dancing.
 Learn of the essentials of Scottish dancing with some straightforward traditional and contemporary dances.

 10am – 11am WELSH CLOG – MAIN HALL

 Huw Williams returns again and welcomes clog dancers of all standards from beginners to improvers and beyond.
 An opportunity to learn the art of traditional Welsh stepping.
 The workshop will cover subjects such as- how to dance the basic steps, how to produce clear sounding rhythms and how to put them together.
 Suitable for people who are new to clog dancing and for those dancing at a higher standard if you haven’t had previous experience of Welsh stepping.
 It is traditionally danced wearing clogs but shoes can work just as well.
 You don’t need to speak Welsh and Huw delivers the session in his own unique and entertaining way.
 You will get slightly out of breath-mostly due to laughing.

 11:30am – 12:30pm IRISH SET DANCING – MAIN HALL